-10 Ways To Make Sure Your Picky Eater Gets Important Nutrients
+10 Tips To Help Your Picky Eater Get Important Nutrients

 It’s hard to find food for picky eaters, and getting them to eat can be extremely frustrating.
 However, it’s common for kids to be picky eaters, according to 2017 research, “Children are predisposed to prefer high-energy, -sugar, and -salt foods, and in preschool age to reject new foods (food neophobia).”